-Solange is a visual artist and art educator whose own work explores perception and seeking out the creative potential in our immediate environments through materials, gesture and response to place.
+Solange Roberdeau is a visual artist and art educator whose own work explores perception and seeking out the creative potential in our immediate environments through materials, gesture and response to place.
 She works primarily in paper, sumi ink and with contemporary gilding in her own studio practice.
 She received a BFA in Printmaking from RISD and an MFA in Studio Art from MICA.
 From 2006 to 2012 Solange worked in the studio of the painter Robert Kushner where she specialized in his version of gilding.
 She has since gone on to give lessons in this technique at venues including Kala Art Institute, San Francisco Center for the Book, Concept Gallery, Santa Fe, NM.
 She has been the recipient of several artists grants including from the Josef and Anni Albers Foundation, Bethany CT and the Helene Wurlitzer Foundation, Taos NM.

-Workshop presented by The Image Flow Photography Center, providing photography classes, custom printing services, and studio rentals.
+Workshop presented by The Image Flow Photography Center, providing photography classes, custom printing services, and fine art reproduction.

 Zoom is video conferencing software that allows us to video chat and share our screens all using our computer’s built-in video camera and microphone.
 Setting up a Zoom account is easy and free.
 Just got to the Zoom website to create a username and download the software onto your computer (not your phone).
 Never used Zoom?
 Check out their support page for How to Join a Zoom Meeting.